 For dancing you cross the street to Einstein, the bar right across from Drunk Sinatra.
 The decor reminds you of a university, with it’s walls covered in bookshelves.
 Wine is served in glasses the size of a bathtub.
 I might have bathed in it, I can’t remember.

-One of the swankiest hotels I’ve ever stayed in was NEW hotel Athens.
-From the gorgeous design rooms, the central location, the impecable service and the yummy breakfast: if you’re ready to treat yourself to the coolest hotel in Athens, this is it.
-(Psst: It also has a rooftop terrace with a view of Akropolis..)
+One of the swankiest hotels I’ve ever stayed in was NEW Hotel Athens.
+From the gorgeous design rooms, the central location, the impeccable service and the yummy breakfast: if you’re ready to treat yourself to the coolest hotel in Athens, this is it.
+(Psst: It also has a rooftop terrace with a view of Acropolis..)

 Athens is a major recommendation in my book and I can’t wait to revisit.
 With these tips your Athens experience is bound to be as good as mine!

 How would you spend a weekend in Athens?

 General Travel Tips

 - For accommodation, I always check Airbnb or Booking.com for the best prices.

 - If your insurance at home doesn’t cover travel, you may want to look into SafetyWing for an affordable option.

 - I always recommend checking Get Your Guide for the best tours in Europe and Tiqets for specific attraction deals.

 I was told the same ugly things about awesome.
 I was almost mad at me for having bought the plane tickets.
 But it was gorgeous.
 I’ve visited in December and the city was surprisingly clean, probably because most of the crowds were gone.
 The weather was mild and pleasant.
 I can’t wait to go again and get also to Piraeus or Delphi.
 Thank you